Click on the images help you identify a black maple.

 Form

-Resembles sugar maple so closely that some botanists consider it a variety of the latter rather than a separate species.
-However, it has some quite distinct characteristics.
-Although commonly smaller than the sugar maple, it can reach heights of 80 to 100 feet with a trunk diameter of 24 to 36 inches.
-When grown in the open, it has a tall, dense, compact crown, but in the forest a tall trunk supports a shallow, flat-topped crown.
+Resembles sugar maple so closely that some botanists consider it a variety rather than a separate species.
+Although commonly smaller than sugar maple, it can reach heights of 80 to 100 feet, with a trunk diameter of 24 to 36 inches.
+When grown in the open, it has a tall, dense, compact crown, but in forests, a tall trunk supports a shallow, flat-topped crown.

 Bark

-On young trunks and on branches, the bark is thin, smooth, and pale gray.
-On old trunks it is deeply furrowed and dark.
-Twigs are usually stouter than those of sugar maple and have conspicuous warty lenticels.
+On young trunks and branches, bark is thin, smooth, and pale gray.
+On old trunks, it is deeply furrowed and dark.
+Twigs are usually stouter than those of sugar maple and have conspicuous, warty lenticels.

 Leaf

-Simple, opposite on stem, usually three lobed with each lobe tapering to a slender point; smooth or wavy margins; drooping sides; dark green above, yellowish green below; yellow, orange, or deep red in autumn.
+Leaves are simple, opposite on the stem, usually three-lobed, with each lobe tapering to a slender point.
+Margins are smooth or wavy, with drooping sides.
+Leaves are dark green above and yellowish green below, turning yellow, orange, or deep red in autumn.
 (Sugar maple leaves usually have five lobes.)

 Fruit (seed)

-Samara occurring in double-winged, U-shaped pairs.
-The wings, about an inch long, are slightly more divergent than those of sugar maple.
-A smooth, bright red brown seed is enclosed at the base of each wing.
+Fruit is a samara occurring in double-winged, U-shaped pairs.
+Wings are about 1 inch long and slightly more divergent than those of sugar maple.
+A smooth, bright red-brown seed is enclosed at the base of each wing.

 Range

 Found in southeastern and south-central Minnesota.
-Shade tolerant, slow growing.
+Shade-tolerant and slow-growing.

 Wood uses

-Similar to that of sugar maple and used for the same purposes, sold as “hard maple.”
-Desirable as a shade or ornamental tree because of its dense foliage and fall coloring of bright yellow, orange, or scarlet.
+Wood is similar to sugar maple and used for the same purposes, sold as “hard maple.”
+The tree is desirable as a shade or ornamental species because of its dense foliage and bright fall coloring of yellow, orange, or scarlet.